django-cas-ng/django-cas-ng/README.rst

     CAS_EXTRA_LOGIN_PARAMS = {'renew': true}

+  If you need these parameters to be dynamic, then we recommend to implement a wrapper for our default login view (the same can be done in case of the logout view).
+See an example in the section below.

 * ``CAS_RENEW``: whether pass ``renew`` parameter on login and verification of ticket to enforce that the login is made with a fresh username and password verification in the CAS server.
 Default is ``False``.